 I would rather be popping my zits

 I am stuck betwixt being an introvert and wanting to be a writer.
 I love when my writing is shared and others enjoy but I haven’t got the courage to do that yet, anonymously yes, but as myself, no. I never really have gotten on with girls or boys I suppose I am a loner at heart.
+There are none I have met, yet, that are half as interesting as the characters I read.
 I do not really know what to say to them but I have to - if I am going to successfully follow my dream of being an author – broaden my social circle and experiences.
 I am too cool for the Science nerds and not cool enough for everyone else.
 School life and life, in general, gets in the way of my reading and writing.
 My English teacher's imagination is limited.
 She cannot see my brilliance, goes on and on at me.

 "Yes, Miss.
 Sorry, Miss."